 Calculations of atmospheric transport, dispersion, and ground deposition are based on the straight-line airflow model discussed in NRC Regulatory Guide 1.111 (Revision 1, July 1977).
 Releases are assumed to be continuous.
-Releases known to be periodic, e.g., those during containment purging and waste gas decay tank venting, are treated as continuous releases No. 4 - Replace with "batch."
+Releases known to be periodic, e.g., those during containment purging and waste gas decay tank venting, are treated as continuous releases.

 Releases from the Shield Building, Turbine Building (TB), and Auxiliary Building (AB) vents are treated as ground level.
 The ground level joint frequency distribution (JFD) is given in Section 2.3.
-Air concentrations and deposition rates were calculated considering radioactive desay and buildup during transit.
+Air concentrations and deposition rates were calculated considering radioactive decay and buildup during transit.
 Plume depletion was calculated using the figures provided in Regulatory Guide 1.111.